-Abstract.
-We investigate the statistics of trees grown from some initial tree by attaching links to pre-existing vertices, with attachment probabilities depending only on the valence of these vertices.
+We investigate the statistics of trees grown from some initial tree by attaching links to preexisting vertices, with attachment probabilities depending only on the valence of these vertices.
 We consider the asymptotic mass distribution that measures the repartition of the mass of large trees between their different subtrees.
-This distribution is shown to be a broad distribution and we derive explicit expressions for scaling exponents that characterize its behaviour when one subtree is much smaller than the others.
-We show in particular the existence of various regimes with different values of these mass distribution for particular solvable cases, as well as by numerical simulations.
+This distribution is shown to be a broad distribution and we derive explicit expressions for scaling exponents that characterize its behavior when one subtree is much smaller than the others.
+We show in particular the existence of various regimes with different values of these mass distribution exponents.
+Our results are corroborated by a number of exact solutions for particular solvable cases, as well as by numerical simulations.